 Measure twice, cut once

 Lumber is measured in whole numbers often… .
 But a 2” x 4” is really a 1.5” x 3.5” measurement…

 Keep a straight alignment from the head and bit of the drill through the screw to make the most of the drill’s torque.

-If drilling the screws in is very hard predrilling is an option.
+Pre-drilling through 2” x 4” extends the life of your bits.
 Always use a bit that is smaller than the diameter of the threads for pre-drilling

 When lining up pieces for attachment it’s a good idea to check the placement, drill the screw in half way, and double check the placement.